cudzu/IaCTesting/README.md

 ### Overview

 Pleaceholder for detecting testing anti-patterns in IaC
-> This is a test commit and push
+> This is a test for the Codacy implementation

 ### Contributors